quadram-institute-bioscience/tatajuba/docs/README.md

 identifier is consistent across files within the same run, but it changes between data sets.
 Therefore if you run tatajuba several times on the same data but using for instance different parameters, the `tid`s may relate to distinct HTs.

 The sample descriptors are a simplified version of the file names, where tatajuba removes the common suffix and prefix.
 That is, if all files are in the same directory structure, then this path will be recognised as the prefix, and if all files end with `fastq.gz` then this will be the suffix.
 Only the variable part of the fastq file names is kept.
 Some files can be quite large and we suggest compressing them afterwards.

+All files have columns separated by tabs, and please pay attention to missing values (represented by consecutive tabs).
+The "location" of the HT within the contig/chromosome is the zero-based location of the beginning of the homopolymer, and is estimated if the HT cannot be found.

+It is possible for more than one HT (as defined by its `tid_`) to share the same location, if tatajuba finds more than one set of HTs (i.e. tract+contexts) mapping to the same reference genome but which are deemed too dissimilar (by the edit distance between them).
+One example is the HT `CCGG<b>AAAAA</b>TTCC` (track represented in bold, only fraction of context is shown) found in both the reference and some samples.
+However some samples may furthermore have  a HT `CCGG<b>AAA</b>TAAATTCC`, which maps (aligns optimally) to same HT as before, but which cannot be merged since the flanking region is quite different (and we have an insertion within the tract).
+Tatajuba conservatively treats them as distinct HTs sharing the same location in the reference.

+### `per_sample_` feature matrix files
 The _feature matrix_ files (`per_sample_`) have all the same structure: the first row is the header with the column names, followed by the list of variable tracts, one per row, with values per sample (each column is a sample).
 The values try to represent the variability within each tract per sample, keeping in mind that for each HT and sample we store a histogram of lengths.

 The "average HT length" is the mean tract length over all valid HTs, to account for intrapopulation variability.
 It is typically close to the consensus length, as estimated by alignment/assembly software.
 The "proportional coverage depth" is a rough estimate of the coverage over this HT, and is the sum of all read segments belonging to this HT (i.e. tract plus flanking context) divided by the frequency of the most frequent context (i.e. a k-mer) over all HTs in the sample.

 The "modal frequency" is the count of the most frequent tract lenght divided by the frequency count of all lengths, for this HT.
 This gives an estimate of how concentrated the length distribution is around its modal value, and should be typically close to one.

 It is important to stress that (1) these values are calculated independently for each sample (i.e. they do not have any normalisation over samples), and that (2) some variables are rescaled per sample, as the "proportional coverage depth", and some are rescaled per HT (per sample, naturally), as the "average length" and the "modal frequency".

+### BED file
 The BED file `variable_tracts.bed` has the range information about the HTs which vary between samples (or in relation to the reference genomes).
 It describes the leftmost and rightmost regions in the reference mapped by the HT across samples and read segments, according to `BWA-aln`, discounting the context region.
 It represents the longest region in the